unilasalle-fr/moodle-quizaccess_totp/README.md

    - Enter the code and submit

 2. **Multiple attempts**
-   - Once validated, the TOTP check is cached for 1 hour per quiz
-   - You won't need to re-enter the code for subsequent attempts within that hour
+   - You will need to enter a valid TOTP code when starting each new quiz attempt
+   - Once validated, you won't be asked again during the same attempt (even if you navigate away and come back)
+   - When you finish an attempt and start a new one, you'll need to enter a new TOTP code

 ### Configuration